Proper Orchid Care in 6 Steps

 For hundreds of years, people all over the world have enjoyed the fine art of orchid care.
-Caring for orchids, some of the most intricately beautiful and extraordinary plants known, is a highly rewarded venture.
+Caring for orchids, some of the most intricately beautiful and extraordinary plants known, is a highly rewarding venture.
 Many people think that orchid care is something they could never attempt.
 Not so!
 Orchid care doesn’t require that you have a special green thumb.
 All you need is a little commitment and the right attitude.
 We like to explain orchid care in six basic steps, which can be generally applied to nearly all species, including Cattleya Orchids, Phalaenopsis, Oncidium, Lady Slippers, and more!

-Orchids need fertilizer as they grow.
+Fertilizer Orchids need fertilizer as they grow.
 Generally a balanced all-purpose plant food twice a month will suffice.
 Ask us about fertilizer recommendations if you don’t have a favorite.

-Orchids don’t do well in dry climates.
+Humidity Orchids don’t do well in dry climates.
 If you live in a drier region (or have dry air in the house) we recommend a humidifier.

-Lastly, keep your orchid between 65 ºF and 85 ºF during the day, allowing the temperature to drop a little at night.
+Temperature Lastly, keep your orchid between 65 ºF and 85 ºF during the day, allowing the temperature to drop a little at night.